 Personal Website

-My work examines both how and why different processes (e.g., memory, attention, development, context) impact learning.
-I am particularly interested in how learned representations – neural, cognitive, and computational – change with time and affect adaptive behavior.
+I’m a cognitive neuroscientist, and my research examines both how and why different processes (e.g., memory, attention, development, context) impact learning and decision-making.
+I am particularly interested in how our brains and minds represent learned experiences to support adaptive behavior in an ever-changing world and how these representations evolve with time and new experiences.

-In my research, I use computational models of reinforcement learning to simulate learning scenarios, analyze behavioral data, and generate hypotheses for experiments.
-I also draw insights from neural network models of the brain.
+In my work, I use computational models of reinforcement learning to simulate learning scenarios, analyze behavioral data, and generate hypotheses for experiments.
+I also use neural network models as a source of mechanistic insight when designing experiments.

 Jaskir, A., Frank, M.J. (in preparation.).
 “Discovering analogous structure supports transfer in human reinforcement learning”.